salesforce/cantor/docs/objects.md

 ## Definition

-The `Objects` interface defines key/value pairs, where keys are unique strings and the values are arbitrary byte arrays.
+The `Objects` interface defines key/value pairs.
+An object has a key, which is a unique string in the namespace, and a value, which is arbitrary byte arrays.

-An `Object` looks like this:
+An object looks like this:

 ```json
 {